6 min. to read.

 They should have known better!

-When police officers kill a black man in the course of an arrest, don’t focus your energy on justifying the officer’s actions.
+When a police officer kills a black man in the course of an arrest, don’t focus your energy on justifying the officer’s actions.
 There’s plenty of evidence that police can successfully arrest all manner of violent suspects without killing them.
 A police officer is not a judge and jury.
 Their badge is not a license to kill.
-The blame game is a distraction so that we don’t have to talk about more complicated and even painful issues like poverty, police abuse of power, and systemic racism.
+The blame game is a distraction so that we don’t have to talk about more complicated and painful issues like poverty, police abuse of power, and systemic racism.

-Don’t even get me started on Christians who blame hurricanes in the Gulf of Mexico on the gay people in New Orleans or who suggest the California forest fires are God’s judgment for the state passing legislation that protects the rights of trans people.
+Don’t even get me started on Christians who blame hurricanes on the gay people or suggest the California forest fires are God’s judgment for the state passing legislation that protects the rights of trans people.
 This is spiritual abuse of the most absurd sort.

 When bad things happen, some of us rush to blame the victim.
 If we can attach the guilt to the victim, we wrap the tragedy up in a nice bow.
 Yes, something terrible happened, but it happened to the right person, see?
 It happened because of what they did.